Salim Mansur: Criticism of the Arab and Muslim world

-Based on his association with the People's Party and his candidacy in the 43rd Canadian Federal Election, coupled with his anti-Islamist views, Mansur was denied a spot at an all-candidates debate being held on October 6, 2019, at the London Muslim Mosque.
+Based on his association with the People's Party and his candidacy in the 43rd Canadian Federal Election, coupled with his anti-Muslim views, Mansur was denied a spot at an all-candidates debate being held on October 6, 2019, at the London Muslim Mosque.
 He has indicated that he may pursue legal action, as he was the only candidate who was not invited.

-Skepticism about mainstream scientific position on Climate Change
+Skepticism about mainstream scientific position on climate change

 Mansur said in 2009 that Climategate revelations "falsified" a theory associated with the claim of man-made global warming.
-He has also suggested that climate scientists, "corrupted by the lure of money and influence, subscribed to the UN-based scheme for the largest global tax grab and revenue transfer -- some version of global carbon tax -- by raising false alarms about impending planetary doom in the name of science."
+He has also suggested that climate scientists, "corrupted by the lure of money and influence, subscribed to the UN-based scheme for the largest global tax grab and revenue transfer – some version of global carbon tax – by raising false alarms about impending planetary doom in the name of science."